Powell Family Cooking

 Recipe FAQs

-What is the secret to making moist cornbread?
+What is the secret to making good cornbread?

-What kind of cornmeal is best for cornbread?
+What kind of cornmeal is best for Southern-style cornbread?

 Medium-grind cornmeal strikes the perfect balance between fine and coarse grinds, resulting in a texture that's not too gritty nor too smooth.
 It gives the cornbread a good crumb and the classic taste of Southern-style cornbread.